himsx/git-assignment/tutorials.md

 Shalin:
 Thank you, Himanshu Patel, for your invaluable assistance with the GitHub assignment.
 Your support made a significant difference in my understanding.

+### Oluwatobiloba Kikiowo:
+I went through different Git tutorials that covered things like branching, merging, and rebasing.
+It was easy to understand and solve all the questions because the instructions were clear and straightforward, starting from the basics and going to more advanced stuff.
+Learning the basics was simple, but if you needed to review a specific step, you had to start over from the beginning.